ringcentral/engage-digital-api-docs/docs/voice/basics/auth-ringcentral.md

 # Obtaining an Access Token using RingCentral Office

-For customers with RingCentral Office, the approach to access RingCentral Engage APIs is to request a RingCentral Office accesss token and theen exchange it for an Exchange token.
+For customers with RingCentral Office, the approach to access RingCentral Engage APIs is to request a RingCentral Office accesss token and then exchange it for an Engage token to be used with Engage APIs.

 > Note: Engage Voice APIs for Office customers are rooted at:
 >